jyhfeng/DataProcessTL/README.md

 # DataProcessTL
-This is a simple use module to process data with multi threads.
+This is a simple use module to process data with multi threads.<br/>
-You will need :
+You will need :<br/>
-  JDK 1.8
+  * JDK 1.8
-  log4j2
+  * log4j2

 Purpose:
   Sometimes we want to increase speed with processing data.
 We will use multi-threads to handle that.